rcqls/Rulia/README.md

         first in the `julia` download page, prefer the `juliaup` installation one.
 It offers multi-installation of different versions of `julia`.
-    2. Alternative installation (**to avoid** if possible), you can install from an installer.
+    2. Alternative installation (**to avoid** if possible)is to install `julia` from a binary installer to download.
 For Windows users don’t forget to select `PATH` in the installer

 2. Install `Rulia`